-DCL Data Harvester is a streamlined, automated processes to crawl websites, scrape content and metadata, and transform the content into a standardized XML format.
+Vast amounts of business-critical information appear only on public websites.
+DCL Data Harvester offers a streamlined, automated process to crawl websites, scrape content and metadata, and transform the content into a standardized XML format.

 data harvesting, web crawling, DCL Data Harvester, XML feeds, automation